How To Create A Brand

 Build a Solid Website

 Once you have a .com domain, you can set up hosting and create your site using their website builder tools or WordPress.
-You also have the option to use your domain to set up a Shopify store and sell your wares through their platform.
-Upon going that route, you can sell products directly through Instagram without having to send your customers through multiple pages.
+You also have the option to use your part to set up a Shopify store and sell your wares through their platform.
+Upon going that route, you can sell products directly through Instagram without sending your customers through multiple pages.

-If you’re not tech-savvy, however, you might want to hire a web designer to create or setup the site for you.
-They will consult with you to see which direction you want to take your website, and then create all the pages to your specifications.
+However, if you’re not tech-savvy, you might want to hire a web designer to create or set up the site.
+They will consult with you to see which direction you want to take your website and then create all the pages to your specifications.